Try Out Our NEW Disneyland Ticket Calculator!

 If dishes like biscuits and gravy with pimiento cheese and fried chicken or homemade donuts with bacon and caramel sound like brunch heaven, then you don’t want to miss the Rise and Shine Southern Brunch at Chef Art Smith’s Homecomin’.
 The Rise and Shine brunch runs on Saturdays and Sundays from 10 AM until 2 PM

 Comfort food with Floridian flair is what Homecomin’ brunch is all about.
-Favorites include the House-made Donuts, Hush Puppy Benedict, and the Hallelujah Biscuit, a cheddar biscuit loaded with fried chicken, bacon, pimiento cheese, and gravy.
-Bloody Mary fans will be happy with five kinds on the menu.
+Favorites include the Fried Chicken & Doughnuts, Hush Puppy Benedict, and the Hallelujah Biscuit, a cheddar biscuit loaded with fried chicken, bacon, pimiento cheese, and gravy.
+Bloody Mary fans will be happy with two kinds on the menu, including one fully loaded with pecan-smoked bacon, a fried green tomato and pimento cheese-stuffed olives.
 And steer clear of the mimosa in favor of the White Peach Sangria, peach moonshine and a moonshine-soaked peach slice included.
 Thanks, Homecomin’.
 Disney Springs brunch competition can be stiff, but The Rise and Shine Brunch definitely rises to the occasion like a well-rested buttermilk biscuit.

 Dining room at restaurant

-Fans of soul food, and really, soul in general, will know that the House of Blues has been crushing the brunch game for years with their longtime-running Gospel Brunch.
+Fans of soul food and, really, soul in general will know that the House of Blues has been crushing the brunch game for years with their longtime-running Gospel Brunch.
 But, surprise!
-House of Blues Orlando has not one, but two brunches: their classic Gospel Brunch and the new Bayou Brunch.
-The Gospel Brunch is held every Sunday in the Music Hall, while the Bayou Brunch runs Saturdays and Sundays from 10 AM to 2 PM
+House of Blues Orlando has not one, but two brunches: their classic Gospel Brunch and the new Weekend Bayou Brunch.
+The Gospel Brunch is held every Sunday in the Music Hall (though, at the time of writing, it still has yet to return following the pandemic), while the Bayou Brunch runs Saturdays and Sundays from 10 AM to 2 PM

 The Gospel Brunch is an all-you-can-eat breakfast extravaganza with Southern favorites like Chicken & Waffles and rousing gospel performed live throughout.
-Listen to live music by local artists at the Bayou Brunch, with an a la carte menu featuring more Southern-inspired classics like Pig Grits & Shrimp, Brisket Hash, and Chicken ‘n’ Donuts, as well as not-so-Southern classics like Bottomless Mimosas or Bloody Marys.
+Listen to live music by local artists at the Bayou Brunch, with an a la carte menu featuring more Southern-inspired classics like Pig Grits & Shrimp and Chicken Biscuits & Gravy, as well as not-so-Southern classics like Bottomless Mimosas or Bloody Marys.

 Maria & Enzo’s Ristorante

 Looking for something a little bit different?
 Like, pasta-for-breakfast different?
 Give Maria & Enzo’s Ristorante a try!
-Brunch is available at Maria & Enzo’s every Sunday from 10:30 AM to 1:30 PM.
-Go for unique Italian-inspired dishes like Nutella-stuffed French Toast, Frittata Rustica, Braised Beef Short Rib Ragù, or the Italian Breakfast Board with parmesan scrambled eggs and Italian sausage.
-Or go for the classic Spaghetti Alla Carbonara, with Bottomless Mimosas or Bellinis to wash it all down.
+Brunch is available at Maria & Enzo’s every Sunday from 11:30 AM to 3:30 PM.
+Go for unique Italian-inspired dishes like Crunch Toast, Eggs Benedetto, or the Frittata al Forno.
+Or go for a classic Spaghetti Carbonara Americana with a breakfast twist, with Bottomless Mimosas or Bellinis to wash it all down.

 Paddlefish

 Overwhelmed by large menus?
 We get it.
 How can you be expected to make a decision when it all looks so good?
 Then brunch at Paddlefish is for you.
 Served on Sundays from 11:30 AM to 4 PM, the Paddlefish Disney brunch menu is decidedly petite.
 However, what it lacks in options, it more than makes up for in breakfast-y goodness.
-For something savory, try Crab & Asparagus Benedict (Hello, lobster-infused hollandaise sauce!) or the fully loaded Bloody Mary with king crab, shrimp and candied bacon.
-Sweet tooths will enjoy the Monte Cristo sandwich and The King Meets the Captain, Elvis-inspired French toasted encrusted in Cap’n Crunch.
+Try the Chilaquiles, Cheddar Bacon Frittata or the fully loaded Bloody Mary with shrimp.

 Mash stew in a pot